-Note that DPV eVOLUTION is delivered with one protective window installed, and two (2) spare ones.
-If you run out of disposable windows, CONTACT TECNAR (we keep them in stock at all times).
+Note that DPV Evolution is delivered with one protective window installed, and two (2) spare ones.
+If you run out of disposable windows, CONTACT TECNAR (we always keep them in stock).

-5.3 TEMPERATURE CALIBRATION
+4.3 TEMPERATURE CALIBRATION

 In order to obtain the best performances from your DPV it is recommended to check calibration of your unit on a regular basis.
 To do so: